DeezNuts12-21/alliedAntiProcrastinationTool/README.md

-# alliedWallTool
+# alliedAntiProcrastinationTool
-Automatic Tool to execute FAWE commands to build wall segments between multiple points, at any specified height.
+Tool that attempts to help you to not procrastinate.